 - Class: test plug-in class name

 - Vendor name: the name of the plug-in owner

 - Version: the plug-in version

+- Techlog project: the Techlog project data that you want to use to run your unit tests.
+It is an optional input.
+If you don't specify any Techlog project, tests will be run in Techlog with a temporary project.

 - Main project: select the Ocean plug-in in the solution that you want to test.
 The Ocean plug-in will be a dependent library of the Test plug-in.